jgruber/tmos-cloudinit/README.md

 ```

-Each TMOS image archive will be explaned into a folder containing your newly patched image.
-The image will be in the same format as the original.
+Each TMOS image archive will be expanded into a folder containing your newly patched image.
+The folder will have the same name as the archive file wihtout the extension.
+The patched image, in the expanedd folder, will be in the same format as the original.
 You can utilize your patched images just as you would the originals.

 <pre>
 > $ tree /data/BIGIP-14.1